ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 #### Initialize es-node

-Change directory to `es-node.v0.2.3` and execute one of the following commands according to the network:
+Change directory to `es-node.v0.2.3` and execute one of the following commands according to your network:

 * Mainnet